 Coyotes are related to wolves, foxes and dogs.
 Just like our pet dogs, coyotes are smart, social and playful, but they have a bad reputation for killing pets and small animals.
 This is the same trait that makes them important to our ecosystem, as a scavenger and major rodent predator.
-With more than 90% of their diet being rodents, imagine if there were no coyotes in the area?
+Rodents are a big portion of an urban coyote’s diet, making them important agents of natural pest control.

 Coyotes are generalists that eat small mammals like rats, mice, shrews, voles, squirrels and rabbits.
 However, coyotes will also eat garbage, compost, fallen fruit, seeds from bird feeders and pet food.
 They will also prey on free-roaming cats, small dogs and chickens if given the chance.

 Coyotes are not rabies carriers in B.C. but they can get skin diseases that often make them look sick.
 Young coyotes can get help from professional wildlife rehabilitators when injured or sick.

 Protect pets, children and animals from coyotes